As Fast As Possible

 Although significantly faster, an M.2 PCIe SSD is only slightly faster (by 1-2 secs) than a SATA 3 SSD when it comes to OS and application boot/load times.
 Therefore, we don’t recommend getting an M.2 SSD unless you are frequently moving large files for professional purposes.

-Overall, you should definitely have an SSD in your system, at least a 120GB one for your OS, a few apps, and a favorite game as it will make everything installed on it load dramatically faster.
+Overall, you should definitely have an SSD in your system.
+You should have at least a 120GB SSD for your OS, a few apps, and a favorite game as it will make everything installed on it load dramatically faster.
 For MMORPG games such as WoW, it’s definitely worth it.
+More SSD space means you can put more games on it.

 Now, getting a larger or an extra SSD exclusively for gaming isn’t particularly cost-effective unless you don’t have anything else to spend your money on regarding your next PC upgrade or if you really, really want to cut out the loading times in all of your games.